duelingbenjos/rocketswap/docs/README.md

 #### Market Participants
 Market Participants buy and sell assets in the market, their experience is identical to that of a traditional exchange user.

-Rocketswap will achieve this goal by creating positive feedback loops across projects, allowing all Lamden assets to find fair market value.

 #### How can I contact the Team ?

 Contact us on [Telegram](https://t.me/rocketswap)